 Lou Ronna works with all the Prison Advisors, volunteers across the US that run the courses in the prisons and jails.
 Her strength is networking with church/prison leaders across the country to promote additional courses and helping to supply them with information, resources, and prayer.
 Her main focus is continually building those relationships.

 Her passion is that every inmate, juvenile or anyone those serving time in jail would have a chance to explore the meaning of life through the Alpha course.

-She lives in Missouri with her husband Jack and has been with Alpha Prisons for nearly ten years.
+She lives in Missouri with her husband Jack and has been with Alpha Prisons for over ten years.
 As Jack Cowley says: "She our glue that keeps us together!"